nelsonfigueroa/nelson.cloud/content/posts/go_basics.md

 ```

 Alternatively, you can run `go install` which is the same thing except the executable is put in a `bin` directory in the same location as the `src` folder we created (the `go` workspace).
-The path should be `~/go/bin` and in that directory you should see the `example` binary.
-If the program had external dependencies like if we imported something from outside the standard library, it would compile and cache those dependencies in a `package` directory.
+The directory path will be `~/go/bin` and in that directory you should see the `example` binary (assuming you're following this guide).
+If the program imported something from outside the standard library, it would compile and cache those dependencies in a `package` directory.

 ## Variables